rgs7/rgs7/README.md

-- python, python & more python.
+- python for data science.